Thomieh73/Useful_scripts/README.md

 # maybe-usefull-stuff
-A repository with some of my stuff that could be usefull for others.
+A repository with scripts that could be usefull for others.

+Use at your own risk.